Game-Theoretic Semantics for Alternating-Time Temporal Logic: Analysing embedded games

-\anote{Small modifications:} Note that we could replace $2^\kappa$ with $\kappa^+$ in the case (1) above.
+Note that we could replace $2^\kappa$ with $\kappa^+$ in the case (1) above.
 This gives us a stronger result in the models of set theory that do not satisfy the generalized continuum hypothesis.
 Also note that since $\rbb(\mathcal{M})$ is determined only by the size of the branchings in the model, the cardinality $\kappa$ of $\mathcal{M}$ might be much greater than $\rbb(\mathcal{M})$ (which is globally stable for $\mathcal{M}$).

-\anote{Small modifications:} As seen by Proposition~\ref{the: Winning time labels 2}, only sufficiently large branchings can generate winning time labels of higher cardinality.
+As seen by Proposition~\ref{the: Winning time labels 2}, only sufficiently large branchings can generate winning time labels of higher cardinality.
 Thus, when estimating the value of a stable time limit bound, it suffices check the sizes of the large branchings in the model.
 We know by Proposition~\ref{the: Stable time limit bound for a model}, that $\rbb(\mathcal{M})$ is guaranteed to be stable for a \CGM $\mathcal{M}$, but can we give any better estimate of a stable bound by just looking at the branchings in $\mathcal{M}$?
-The answer is negative in the sense of the following proposition. \anote{Removed from after the next Proposition and added here:} Indeed, Proposition~\ref{prop:exII} implies that only knowing the least infinite strict upper bound of the branchings $\bd(q)$ of all states $q$ of a \CGM $\mathcal{M}$, no lower time limit bound than $\rbb(\mathcal{M})$ is guaranteed to be globally stable for $\mathcal{M}$.
+The answer is negative, in the sense of the following Proposition~\ref{prop:exII}.
+Indeed, it implies that only knowing the least infinite strict upper bound of the branchings $\bd(q)$ of all states $q$ of a \CGM $\mathcal{M}$, no lower time limit bound than $\rbb(\mathcal{M})$ is guaranteed to be globally stable for $\mathcal{M}$.
 Before the proposition, we give some auxiliary definitions.

 Let $\mathcal{M}$ be a $\CGM$ and let $\kappa$ be an infinite cardinal such that the branching degrees in $\mathcal{M}$ are strictly bounded by $\kappa$, that is $ \bd(q) < \kappa \; \text{ for every } q\in\St. $ Then we say that $\mathcal{M}$ is \defstyle{less than $\kappa$-branching}.
 For an ordinal $\gamma$, we say that a \CGM $\mathcal{N}$ \defstyle{realizes} $\gamma$ if there is some state of $\mathcal{N}$ that realizes the winning time label $\gamma$ in some embedded game.